grill66/grill66.github.io/_pages/about.md

 I am interested in program synthesis, verification, and system security.
 My ultimate goal is to build the system that fully automates the program development cycle that encompasses code generation, program testing, and patching.
 </br>In the recent days, I am focusing on automatically producing efficient and correct program patches for found bugs.
-I hope my works contribute to community in both theoretical and practical perspectives.
+I hope my work contributes to the community from both theoretical and practical perspectives.
-This is why I focus on creating solutions that are scalable and applicable to large and complex programs.
+This is why I focus on creating solutions that are scalable and applicable to large, complex programs.

 <!-- My recent study was about locating  -->

 I am currently working as a security researcher in Republic of Korea Army as part of my military service.
 Prior to this, I worked at the [Agency for Defense Development (ADD)](https://https://www.add.re.kr/eps) where I conducted research on the security of allied computer systems and networks.

-Aside from my academic pursuit,
+Aside from my academic pursuits,
 I also enjoy exploring practical techniques called "*Hacking*".
-I personally believe that *Hacking* is similar to comprehensive arts like *Opera* because they both demands high-level understanding across various fields of each domain.
+I personally believe that hacking is similar to comprehensive arts like *Opera* as both require a deep understanding of diverse fields within their respective domains.

 I earned my M.S. in Information Security from Korea University under the supervision of Prof. Huy Kang Kim, and I received my B.S. in Cyber Defense from Korea University.